Emily Gilmore: Role

-Emily struggles to adjust to her husband's recent death, to whom she had been married for 50 years.
+In Gilmore Girls: A Year in the Life, Emily struggles to adjust to her husband's recent death, to whom she had been married for 50 years.
 She is furious with Lorelai after she gives an unflattering speech during Richard's funeral, thus increasing the rift in their relationship.
 Emily tricks Lorelai into attending therapy with her in attempt to mend their relationship (where Emily reveals she is also upset over a malicious letter she insists Lorelai sent her several years ago, although she denies it), with mostly unfruitful results.
 Emily is only able to forgive Lorelai after she calls her mother to share with her the time Richard comforted her by taking her to a see a movie after she was humiliated in school.
-At the end of the revival, Emily sells their mansion because it constantly reminds her of Richard's death, moving to Nantucket, Massachusetts.
+At the end of the revival, Emily sells their mansion because it constantly reminds her of Richard's death, moving to Nantucket, Massachusetts, where she and her late husband used to vacation in the summertime.
 She also quits the Daughters of the American Revolution, and starts working at a whaling museum as a docent.
 The identity of who sent Emily the letter remains undisclosed.